 The processing of personal data, such as name and email address, shall always be in line with the General Data Protection Regulation (GDPR) and in accordance with terms of the Law No. 677/2001 on the protection of individuals with regard to the processing of personal data and the free movement of such data and the Law No. 506/2004 on the processing of personal data and the protection of privacy in the electronic communications sector.

-As the controller, Mon Amour Club has implemented numerous technical and organisational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, Ego Exclusiv Management, LLC has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.

-The use of the internet pages of Mon Amour Club is possible without any indication of personal data.
-However, if you decide to use our forms then we will require the input of certain personal data, this includes your name and e-mail address.
+The use of the internet pages of Ego Exclusiv Management, LLC is possible without any indication of personal data.
+However, if you decide to use our forms then we will require the input of certain personal data, this includes your name, e-mail address and/or telephone number.

 By means of this data protection declaration, our company would like to inform potential customers and interested parties of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.